The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history: Application: systematic variations of and the effect on the mass distribution of merging BBHs

 \subsection{Determining reasonable variations of \SFRDzZ}

 We consider variations in both the shape of the cosmic metallicity density distribution \dpdZ, and the shape of the overall star-formation rate density, \SFRDz.
 To determine the range that is reasonably allowed by observations, we compare our variations to the observation-based \SFRDzZ models described in \cite{Chruslinska+2021}.
+An overview of the explored variations is shown in Table \ref{tab: fit variations}.
+Below we explain how we arrive at these values.